TkrUdagawa/website/source/en/tutorial/graph.rst

 In this sample, we will describe the Jubagraph usage through a program of the shortest path detection for train routes.

-At first, we will create the train_route graph by using the CreateGraph() function.
-And in this example, we build the graph with the train_route of Yamanote-line and Chuou-line, in Tokyo, Japan.
+At first, we will create the train route graph by using the CreateGraph() function.
+In this example, we will build the graph with the train route of Yamanote-line and Chuo-line, in Tokyo, Japan.

-When the graph is built, we can find the shortest path between any 2 stations, when we input the station_id into the SearchRoute() function.
+After the graph is built, we can find the shortest path between any 2 stations by putting the 2 Station IDs into the SearchRoute() function.

-For example, to find the route between "Shinagawa-Station" on Yamanote-line and "Ochanomizu-Station" on Chuou-line, basically we can get 2 patterns.
-One is transfer at "Shinjuku-Station" for Chuou-line (clockwise), another one is transfer at "Tokyo-Station" for Chuou-line (counterclockwise).
+For example, to find the route between "Shinagawa-Station" on Yamanote-line and "Ochanomizu-Station" on Chuo-line, basically we can get 2 patterns.
+One is transfer at "Shinjuku-Station" for Chuo-line (clockwise), another one is transfer at "Tokyo-Station" for Chuo-line (counterclockwise).
 By using this program, the route of the least stations to pass is returned.
-In other words, only the route by "Tokyo-Station" will be returned.
+In other words, only the route via "Tokyo-Station" will be returned.

 --------------------------------
 Processing flow